Chachi Gonzales

-Olivia "Chachi" Hildén (née Gonzales) is an American dancer, choreographer, teacher and actress.
+Olivia "Chachi" Hildén (née Gonzales; born January 23, 1996) is an American dancer, choreographer, teacher and actress.
 She was a member of the dance crew I.aM.mE, which won the sixth season of America's Best Dance Crew in 2011.

 Personal life

 Olivia Gonzales was born in Houston, Texas.
 She has an older sister.

 In 2018, Gonzales began dating Finnish stunt performer and actor Jukka Hildén of the Dudesons, having met while filming the television series Ultimate Expedition.
 They got engaged in August 2018 and in May 2019 announced via Instagram and YouTube that Gonzales was pregnant.
 They married on September 28, 2019, in Lapland.
 On November 25, 2019, Gonzales gave birth to a baby girl and in April 2020, they moved from Los Angeles to Ähtäri, relocating to Helsinki in 2020.

 Career

 Aged six, she was enrolled at a local dance studio and trained as a ballet dancer.
 Three years later at a dance event, she witnessed a hip hop dance crew for the first time, including Marvelous Motion, whose members (Phillip Chbeeb, Di Zhang and Brandon Harrell) would later become her fellow crew members in I.aM.mE.
 Gonzales enrolled at Lanier Middle School, where hip hop was taught and in 2010, after the disbandment of Marvelous Motion, auditions were held to create a new crew, I.aM.mE.
 Gonzalez auditioned successfully and became the crew's youngest member.
 Together they entered America's Best Dance Crew: Season of the Superstars.